cohere-ai/samples/README.md

 This project showcases sample uses of Cohere's API.
 Samples include:

 - **cohere-slack-starter-app**: A Slack App starter project to generate chat bot dialog or summarize channel activity.
+- **trivia-generator**: A React sample project to generate trivia questions from a desired topic.